Ballades, Op. 10 (Brahms)

 The Ballades, Op.
 10, are lyrical piano pieces written by Johannes Brahms during his youth.
 They were dated 1854 and were dedicated to his friend Julius Otto Grimm.
 Their composition coincided with the beginning of the composer's lifelong affection for the pianist and composer Clara Schumann, who was helping Brahms launch his career.
-Frédéric Chopin had written the last of his famous ballades only 12 years earlier, but Brahms approached the genre differently from Chopin, choosing to take its origin in narrative poetry more literally.
+Frédéric Chopin had written the last of his ballades only 12 years earlier, but Brahms approached the genre differently from Chopin, choosing to take its origin in narrative poetry more literally.

+Music

 Brahms's ballades are arranged in two pairs of two, the members of each pair being in parallel keys.
-The first ballade was inspired by a Scottish poem "Edward" found in a collection Stimmen der Völker in ihren Liedern compiled by Johann Gottfried Herder.
+The first ballade was inspired by a Scottish poem "Edward" found in a collection Stimmen der Völker in ihren Liedern [Voices of the Peoples in Their Songs] compiled by Johann Gottfried Herder.
 It is also one of the best examples of Brahms's bardic or Ossianic style; its open fifths, octaves, and simple triadic harmonies are supposed to evoke the sense of a mythological past.